top of page

 • Jan 16

-• 3 min read
+• 4 min read

 A Life Between Empires

-Boris Vladimirovich (or Voldemarovich) Björkelund (1893, St. Petersburg, Russia – 1976, Otalampi, Finland) was born into a Finland-Swedish family in St. Petersburg.
-During World War I, Björkelund served as an officer in the Russian Navy.
-He was shell-shocked in battle with German ships and narrowly escaped death at the hands of revolutionary sailors in Petrograd in 1917.
-In 1921, Björkelund was drawn into the Finnish intelligence network, but the so-called "Björkelund Group" failed.
-After moving to Finland, he joined the Finnish General Staff, analyzing Soviet press materials — work that reflected both his sharp analytical mind and his deep understanding of the shifting politics of the region.
-He retired in 1938 and opened an antique shop and a small advertising business in Helsinki.
+In 1921, Boris became involved in the Finnish intelligence network.
+However, the so-called "Björkelund Group" ultimately failed.
+After emigrating to Finland, he joined the Finnish General Staff.
+There, he analyzed Soviet press materials.
+This work showcased both his sharp analytical mind and his deep understanding of the shifting politics of the region.
+He retired in 1938 and opened an antique shop alongside a small advertising business in Helsinki.

 A Decade in the Gulag